HardisonCo/.github/international/united-republic-of-tanzania/tz-health/hms-uhc/index.md

 ## Integration Points

-This document outlines how HMS-UHC is integrated with tz_Health systems in United Republic of Tanzania.
+This document outlines how HMS-UHC is integrated with tz-health systems in United Republic of Tanzania.